memfault/interrupt/_posts/2019-09-17-continuous-integration-for-firmware.md

       make
 ```

-Last but not least, we want to stash the resulting elf file so we could download
+Last but not least, we want to stash the resulting elf file so we can download
 it later.
 This is especially useful if you want to test a previous build of your
 codebase without having to recompile it yourself.